-S SOLDIERS OF THE GREAT WAR -PRIVATE H. BUNDY
+SOLDIERS OF THE GREAT WAR - PRIVATE H. BUNDY

-Serjeant Harry Bundy is remembered with honour at the Hem Farm Military Cemetary.
+Sergeant Harry Bundy is remembered with honour at the Hem Farm Military Cemetery.

 His grave reference is I.J.13